Seattle-2022/CaloSim/README.md

 # CaloSim

-Check script/create-visualization.ipynb for more details.
+Check [create-visualization.ipynb](This notebook) for more details.

 Requirement: matplotlib, numpy, pandas, h5py, and pytorch